muhammadsalif/Bcc-Quater-4/demo-redux/README.md

 * useSelector hook used to get data from your store that accept a function in it through which you can get state values.

 * useDispatch hook to be used to dispatch a message to reducer to update that particular state.
-Additionaly you can also send "payload" to reducer to set that data to particular case.
+Additionaly you can also send **payload** to reducer to set that data to particular case.

 * Actions.js file should be create to reduce to chances of errors in dispatch functions.